 Heading to Aloha State for some rest and recreation?
 Know what to do in Hawaii to maximize your visit to this US state.
 Explore our list of the best things to do in Hawaii.

-How do you describe Hawaii without mentioning its great waves, stunning beaches and tropical surroundings?
+How do you describe Hawaii without mentioning its great waves, stunning beaches, and tropical surroundings?
 It is hard to fathom just how…

 Is there more to Hawaii than its summer vibe?

-While it is true that many of the best things to do in Hawaii are connected to its abundance in natural wonders, there is plenty of stuff to do in Hawaii that goes way beyond its general description of a tourist destination.
+While it is true that many of the best things to do in Hawaii are connected to its abundance of natural wonders, there is plenty of stuff to do in Hawaii that goes way beyond its general description of a tourist destination.

 Where is Hawaii located in the world?